Wash-In Leptogenesis

 \textbf{Wash-in leptogenesis\,---\,} We begin by considering a particularly interesting and simple scenario: $N_1$-dominated wash-in leptogenesis at temperatures of a few 100 TeV.
 In this temperature regime, all SM interactions are equilibrated\,---\,except for the electron Yukawa interaction, which renders the comoving charge asymmetry of right-handed electrons a classically conserved quantity, $q_e/s = \textrm{const}$, with entropy density $s$.
 Its anomalous violation via the chiral plasma instability is negligibly slow for the $q_e/s$ values of interest~\cite{Joyce:1997uy,Kamada:2018tcs,Figueroa:2019jsi}.
 At the same time, all charged-lepton flavors $\alpha = e,\mu,\tau$ are fully decohered, which allows us to work with the standard Boltzmann equations for the three lepton flavor asymmetries $\Delta_\alpha = B/3 - L_\alpha$ in the type-I seesaw model~\cite{Pilaftsis:2003gt,Pilaftsis:2005rv},

-which is valid in the nonrelativistic regime, $T \lesssim M_1$, where a potential $N_1$ chemical potential is clearly negligible because of the $N_1$ Majorana mass, $\mu_{N_1} \simeq 0$.
+which is valid in the nonrelativistic regime, $T \lesssim M_1$, where any $N_1$ chemical potential is clearly negligible because of the $N_1$ Majorana mass, $\mu_{N_1} \simeq 0$.
 The negative sign on the left-hand side follows from $\Delta_\alpha \supset - L_\alpha$.
-The charge asymmetry $q_X$ for a particle species or charge $X$ is defined as the difference of its particle and antiparticle number densities, $q_X = n_X - n_{\bar{X}} = \mu_X T^2/6$, with chemical potential $\mu_X$.
-The first term on the right-hand side of Eq.~\eqref{eq:be} is the standard source term that describes the asymmetry production from RHN decays, while the second term is the standard wash-out term, with total wash-out rate per unit volume,
+The charge asymmetry $q_i$ for a particle species $i$ is defined as the difference of its particle and antiparticle number densities, $q_i = n_i - n_{\bar{\imath}} = g_i\,\mu_i T^2/6$, with chemical potential $\mu_i$ and multiplicity $g_i$, while $q_C = \mu_C T^2/6$ for all conserved charges $C$, with $\mu_C$ in Eq.~\eqref{eq:mu0}.
+The first term on the right-hand side of Eq.~\eqref{eq:be} is the standard source term describing the asymmetry production from RHN decays, while the second term is the standard wash-out term, with total wash-out rate per unit volume,

 which encompasses RHN inverse decays, $\gamma_{\alpha\beta}^{\rm id} = \gamma_{1\alpha}\,\delta_{\alpha\beta}$ as well as $\Delta L = 2$ and lepton-flavor-violating $\Delta L = 0$ two-to-two scattering processes (see~\cite{Pilaftsis:2003gt,Pilaftsis:2005rv} for more details).